 For a smart device implementation, the program was extended to verify any incoming files and create a text file containing the structure and hashes of the file when sending to another device or authority.
 Thus, this demonstrated to the public that data integrity is a thoroughly researched field and that developers can implement these features, especially for critical systems such as a pacemaker.
 These features help prevent hacking, alert authorities of any problems and shut down or failover to a backup circuit.
 Henceforth, this assured the reader that there are mechanisms in place to prevent a smart device from malfunctioning and harming the user.

 This research placement produced work that demonstrated and persuaded readers, especially those who were not trusting of autonomous technologies, that they are to benefit from these innovations.
-There were links to other research on the website which illustrate the large investments, developments and testing for artificial intelligence.
-Articles written by the researchers have been optimised for those who read online news, journals and editorials or traditional newspapers.
+There were links to other research on the website which illustrate the large investments like those around cryptocurrencies and usd coins, if you do not know what they are check this article about, what is usd coin: usdm crypto.
+Articles written by the researchers have been optimized for those who read online news, journals and editorials or traditional newspapers.
 Furthermore, a program demonstrated one of the techniques manufacturers employ to ensure data integrity and proper functioning of devices, particularly those critical to the safety of people.

 By demonstrating the potential of technology to improve lives, this could encourage readers to research more about this field, and to possibly encourage and help their parents (the elderly who were the main target for this research project) to use these technologies.
 As the eldest generally have the least trust in technology, the research group hoped that by leveraging the elderly’s trust in their children, they can begin to use smart devices.